edibotopic/edibotopic-website/content/notes/iconic-programming.md

 I might like to program with icons because they have an immediate conceptual similarity to what I am trying to make.
 I might like to leverage this similarity while still using a keyboard and plain text.
-Whether such a language is readable depends on the language design.
+Whether such a language is readable or effective depends on the language design.

 A needless multiplication of symbols does not need to result.
-One difficulty would be in selecting a finite set of icons that can be combined in the most useful way.
-An icon may have a different meaning than what is convention, but that would need to be communicated through the outputs of the language and its documentation.
+One difficulty would be in selecting a finite set of icons for highly generalisable ideas.
+Ideas like parthood, connection and enclosure are highly general, span many contexts and can be combined in many ways.

 A language does not need to be fully iconic, but can leverage icons to make abstract concepts more concrete.
 An excellent example here is the use the